kbhokray/js-skybox-mapping/README.md

 ## Overview

 js-skybox-mapping is a demo project showcasing how to wrap a flat texture image file onto a 3D skybox using Three.js.
-The project currently supports multiple cubemap layouts (3x2, 3x4 etc) and does the unwrapping by manually assigning the UV coordinates.
+The project currently supports multiple cubemap layouts (3x2, 3x4 etc) and supports two mapping methods:

+1. **UV Mapping:**  This method involves manually assigning UV coordinates to accurately map the texture onto the skybox faces.

+2. **Material Array:** With this approach, each face of the skybox gets its own material.
+Use this method if you plan on adding video texture to the skybox

 ## Cubemap and Skybox